-(37) "Specially designed instruction" means adapting, as appropriate to the needs of an eligible child under this part, the content, methodology, or delivery of instruction:

-(a) To address the unique needs of the child that result from the child's disability; and

-(b) To ensure access of the child to the general curriculum, so that he or she can meet the educational standards within the jurisdiction of the public agency that apply to all children.

 (38) "Supplementary aids and services" means aids, services and other supports that are provided in regular education classes or other education-related settings and in extracurricular and nonacademic settings to enable children with disabilities to be educated with children without disabilities to the maximum extent appropriate.

 (39) "Superintendent" means the State Superintendent of Public Instruction or the designee of the State Superintendent of Public Instruction.

 (40) "Surrogate parent" means an individual appointed under OAR 581-015-2320 for school age children or 581-015-2760 for preschool children who acts in place of a biological or adoptive parent in safeguarding a child's rights in the special education decision-making process.

+(41) “Vision examination” means an examination conducted by;

+(a) A person licensed to practice optometry under ORS chapter 683 or by the appropriate authority in another state; or

+(b) A physician who specializes in ophthalmology and who is licensed under ORS chapter 677 or by the appropriate authority in another state.

-(41) "Transition services" means a coordinated set of activities for a student with a disability that:
+(42) "Transition services" means a coordinated set of activities for a student with a disability that: